MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/migrate-the-ad-fs-fed-server.md

     >  -   When you reach the **Specify the Primary Federation Server and a Service Account** page in the **AD FS Federation Server Configuration Wizard**, enter the name of the primary federation server of the WID farm and be sure to enter the service account information that you recorded while preparing for the AD FS migration.
 For more information, see the “Prepare to migrate a WID farm” section in [Prepare to Migrate the AD FS 2.0 Federation Server](../Topic/Prepare%20to%20Migrate%20the%20AD%20FS%202.0%20Federation%20Server.md).
     > -   When you reach the **Specify the Federation Service Name** page, be sure to select the same SSL certificate you recorded in the “Prepare to migrate a WID farm” section in [Prepare to Migrate the AD FS 2.0 Federation Server](../Topic/Prepare%20to%20Migrate%20the%20AD%20FS%202.0%20Federation%20Server.md).

 5. Update your AD FS webpages on this server.
-If you backed up your customized AD FS webpages while preparing for the migration, you need to use your backup data to overwrite the default AD FS webpages that were created by default in the **%systemdrive%\inetpub\adfs\ls** directory as a result of the AD FS configuration on [!INCLUDE[win8_server_2](../Token/win8_server_2_md.md)].
+If you backed up your customized AD FS webpages while preparing for the migration, you need to use your backup data to overwrite the default AD FS webpages that were created by default in the **%systemdrive%\inetpub\adfs\ls** directory as a result of the AD FS configuration on Windows Server 2012.

-6. Add the server that you just upgraded to [!INCLUDE[win8_server_2](../Token/win8_server_2_md.md)] to the load balancer.
+6. Add the server that you just upgraded to Windows Server 2012 to the load balancer.

 7. Repeat steps 1 through 6 for the remaining secondary servers in your WID farm.